Pediatric Dental Crowns

 Dental crowns (sometimes called “tooth caps” by our patients) cover the entire visible portion of a tooth above the gum line and are typically made of porcelain to give the appearance and function of natural tooth enamel.

 Your child may be eligible for dental crowns if they have sustained serious damage or decay to a tooth that’s still structurally sound.

 - Significant tooth decay that can’t be addressed with a simple filling

 How Dental Crowns Work

 The dental crown procedure takes two trips to the dentist spaced a few weeks apart.
-During the first visit, our dentist files down the receiving tooth to make room for the porcelain crown.
+During the first visit, our dentist files down the receiving tooth to make room for the stainless steel crown.
 They will then take dental impressions that will be sent to the lab where the tooth crown will be made.
 To protect your child’s tooth while the crown is being made, our dentist will put in a temporary crown.

 Dental crowns give the look and feel of a natural tooth so your child can feel confident with their smile.